Volunteer & Intern

 A county background check is required.
 This background check differs from your college background check.
 This will be requested once an internship has been setup.

-When contacting the museum about an internship, be sure to indicate whether you would like to work with the public or behind the scenes.
+When contacting the museum about an internship, be sure to indicate which position you are interested in.

 Paid Internship Opportunities